ShilinC/starter-personal/content/authors/admin/_index.md

 superuser: true
 highlight_name: false
 ---
 I received my Ph.D. in Computer Science (Google PhD Fellow) at University of California, San Diego in 2021.
 My research stands at the intersection of graphics, vision, and photography, sometimes powered by magical machine learning.
 I have published more than 30 academic papers which are recognized worldwide in Computer Science related fields.

 I will join Pixar Animation Studios as a Research Scientist from 2022.
 My job is to power the filmmaking process by innovating new technology and build tools to make artists life easier in the studio.
 Contributing technology for storytelling gives me lots of joy in my life.
 As part of the Walt Disney family, I believe any sufficiently advanced technology is indistinguishable from magic.
 We stand behind every pixel on the screen.

+On the production side, my work on efficient path sampling for rendering has been pushed to the visual effect pipeline of Weta Digital to produce _Avatar sequels (Directed by James Cameron)_ and future live action films.

 I am deeply honored to have worked with talented people at other institutions including Apple (2018), Disney Research (2019), Walt Disney Imagineering - Theme Parks (2019), and Weta Digital VFX (2021).